E-Newsletter - Winter 2019

 And there is so much more to come as well: the 2019 History Lecture series that kicks off in January; the many distinguished historians who will be speaking on campus in the coming months; and the annual Awards ceremony honoring our smart and enterprising students.
 There’s always a lot to savor and to be appreciative of in a department filled with lively and engaged scholars, teachers, and public intellectuals.

 The History Lecture Series is always a highlight of the academic year in the Department of History.
 We are pleased to announce that tickets for this year's series, Challenging Gender, are now on sale!
 Throughout the ages and around the globe, history has been shaped by those who dared to defy.
 The 2019 History Lecture Series shines a spotlight on those who challenged gender expectations and changed the cultural landscape.
-This year's theme… Read more
+This year's… Read more

 2018 has proven to be a banner year for books for the Department of History, with no less than seven faculty members publishing new titles.
 Topics range from the history of refugee camps in twentieth century Britain, to the impact of the grid as a tool for scientific research.
 Together, these works provide a tangible expression of the department's commitment to advancing our shared store of knowledge.
 Congratulations to these authors on their fine achievement!
 Jordanna Bailkin, Unsettled:… Read more